-Mid-position "Working lines de-pressurised"

-Since in this mid-position ports A and B are connected to T, and P is closed, both control port X and port B are exhausted at the non-return valve.
-This causes the non-return valve to close immediately.
+Mid-position "Working lines Since in this mid-position ports A and B are connected to T, and P is closed, both de-pressurised" control port X and port B are exhausted at the non-return valve.
+This causes the non return valve to close immediately.

-11.3 Piloted double non-return valve With the piloted double non-return valve, a load can be reliably positioned above the cylinder piston even where there is internal leakage.
-However, this reliable positioning is only possible with supporting cylinders.
+11.3With the piloted double non-return valve, a load can be reliably positioned abovePiloted double non-returnthe cylinder piston even where there is internal leakage.
+However, this reliablevalvepositioning is only possible with supporting cylinders.
 Positioning by a piloted double non-return valve is not possible in the case of hanging cylinders or cylinders with through-rods.